Framework-R-D/phlex-examples/README.md

 ```

 > [!NOTE]
-> For Phlex v0.1.0, Python data products:
-> - Cannot be written to output files
+> Python data products cannot be currently be written to output files.
-> - Must belong to the `"job"` data layer
 >
-> For Phlex v0.3.0, Python data products cannot be written to output files.
+> For Phlex v0.1.0, Python data products must belong to the `"job"` data layer.